sTechLab/local-news-dataset/README.md

 | FacebookRetrievedDate   | Date of Facebook fields retrieval (from 2020-09-29 to 2020-10-19)                                                                                                                                             | 9231            |
 | PopulationReach         | A metric we calculated based on the geographic dispersion of its Twitter followers, available if a Twitter account is found                                                                                   | 2780            |
 | ContentNetworkNeighbors | A metric we calculated based on how many other Facebook pages the outlet is sharing posts with, available if a Facebook page is found and has posted at least once between January 1st 2020 and July 1st 2021 | 8751            |

+# Contact
+If there's anything you'd like to discuss, if there are any issues with the dataset, or if you have any questions, please contact Marianne Aubin Le Quere on [Twitter](https://twitter.com/marianneaubin).
+We're also always looking for additional collaborators on projects -- feel free to reach out!

+# Citation
+To cite this dataset, please refer to the original paper:
+> [Understanding Local News Social Coverage and Engagement at Scale during the COVID-19 Pandemic](https://mariannealq.com/wp-content/uploads/2022/05/Local_News_ICWSM_Camera_Ready.pdf), Marianne Aubin Le Quéré, Ting-Wei Chiang, Mor Naaman, Sixteenth International AAAI Conference on Web and Social Media, 2022.